 DB E.C.O.
 North America, Inc., Manager, Lead, Sustainable Mobility & Zero Emission Technologies

 Expert in low- and zero-emissions motive power systems for freight and passenger railways.

 Who Should Attend?

-- Railroad superintendents, trainmasters, and middle managers from transportation and support functions with capacity to perform at higher levels
+- Railroad superintendents, trainmasters, and middle managers from engineering and technological functions with capacity to perform at higher levels

-- Managers/leaders requiring learning opportunity beyond their experience who have had limited railroad industry broad education
+- Managers/leaders requiring learning opportunity beyond their experience who have had limited business administration education

 - Shippers needing to learn about the business of railroading to build better relationships to improve performance